rfrancesca14/challenge01/README.md

 # HoriSEO

 ## Description
 In this project we were given a codebase from a website that needs improving.
+The company would like their webpage to meet accesibility standards so that it is optimized for search engines.
+Throughout this task, we will also be looking for ways to refactor the code to make it more readable.

+The first step of the project is to create a repository on Github and pushing the starter code to Github.
+This is a very important step as it allows me to save my work and also allows others to see my work if ever they need to collaborate with me.
+The link to that repository is: ....

 ## Table of Contents (Optional)